forgeworkgaia/wisp_irrigator/README.md

     incMode: Sets cycle characteristics.

-And then make sure you place the follwoing in loop():
+And then make sure you place the following in loop():

 `ValveRun(compostValve, currentMillis);`